owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 ::

   apt-get install apache2 php5 php5-gd php-xml-parser php5-intl
-  apt-get install php5-sqlite php5-mysql php5-pgsql smbclient curl libcurl3 php5-curl
+  apt-get install php5-sqlite php5-mysql php5-pgsql smbclient libcurl3 php5-curl

 If you are running Ubuntu 10.04 LTS you will need to update your PHP from this `PHP PPA`_: